Moore’s clutch 3s lifts DePaul past BC 72-67

 BIG PICTURE

-DePaul: The Blue Demons looked poised and the more talented when the game got ragged early in the second half, which should fit nicely when they begin their Big East schedule. … The 1986-87 squad went 28-3 and advanced to the Sweet 16 of the NCAA tourney.
+DePaul: The Blue Demons looked poised and more talented when the game got ragged early in the second half, which should fit nicely when they begin their Big East schedule. … The 1986-87 squad went 28-3 and advanced to the Sweet 16 of the NCAA tourney.
 That accomplishment was later vacated by the NCAA due to a violation.

 Boston College: Facing an active front court with larger players gave the Eagles’ trouble inside.
-Popovich, the team’s second-leading scorer at 14.8 per game, was held to seven points.
+Popovich, the team’s second-leading scorer at 14.8 per game, got in foul trouble and was held to seven points.
 It’s something they’ll have to adjust to when they get into league play in the Atlantic Coast Conference.

 Up NEXT